nordlow/phobos-next/benchmarks/gc-benchmark/README.md

 free pages.
 Such sweeps can be triggered by a low memory limit (ratio) and doesn't have to do a complete sweep if low latency is needed.

-### Segregated by size class
+### Segregated by size class and other attributes

 Opposite to D's current GC, different size classes are allocated in separate pools, called *segregated* allocation.
 This will lead to worse cache locality during consecutive allocation of different size classes.
-The implementation is however significantly simpler to express in code especially when D's design by introspection via `static foreach` plus `mixin` is used to realize different pool types.
-This will likely lead to faster execution of the collect phase for some pool types, such as types containing no pointers, but this remains to be proven.
+The implementation is however significantly simpler to express in code especially when D's design by introspection via `static foreach` plus `mixin` is used to instantiate different pool types.
+This will likely leading to a faster mark phase typically for types without indirections, but this remains to be proven.

+The lack of sweep phase will lead to a significantly lower worst case for the collection time.

 Segregation happens on all combinations of